nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * [File icon](https://www.flaticon.com/free-icon/document_2258853?term=file&page=1&position=6&origin=search&related_id=2258853) and [Help icon](https://www.flaticon.com/free-icon/question_471664?term=help&page=1&position=2&origin=search&related_id=471664) used in the main window are from Flaticon.

 * Useful notations in the User Guide was inspired from a past project [TaskBook](https://ay2223s1-cs2103t-t13-4.github.io/tp/UserGuide.html#useful-notations).
+* Technical Terms in the User Guide was inspired from a past project [Sellah](https://ay2122s1-cs2103t-t12-1.github.io/tp/UserGuide.html#321-technical-terms).
 * {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

 --------------------------------------------------------------------------------------------------------------------